ayoubjm/ayoubjm/README.md

   <h1>👋 Hi, My name is Ayoub JEMMAL</h1>

-👀 I'm 26 years old and I am interested in Full Stack Web Development.
+👀 I'm 27 years old and I am interested in QA engineering.

 <h2>🧐 About Me</h2>
-<p>In addition to having the super-power of sitting in front of the computer 24 hours a day just to create anything useful,
+<p>In addition to having the super-power of sitting in front of the computer 24 hours a day to create anything useful,
-I am a person with great communication, teamwork and problem-solving skills.
+I am a person with great communication, teamwork, and problem-solving skills.
 I also love to keep learning every day!</p>

 <h2>⚡ Languages & Technologies</h2>